Electrical Discharge Machining

 Diametrical Sparking Distance

-The difference in size between the electrode and the size of the crater the electrode makes.
+The difference in size between the electrode and the crater it creates on the workpiece.

 Discharge